 Encourage your BI buyer to bring business users into the vetting process and get info about the length of a typical training session.
 If it’s more than a few hours, pass.

 #2 Not all search is created equal.
 Is this the right fit for your needs?

 Many BI products advertise a search box, but not all are created equal.
 Some approaches rely on algorithms that provide error-prone estimates for answers.
 Others return ranked lists of pre-built reports and dashboards with no room for ad-hoc exploration.
 That flavor is akin to searching through your email to look at a report that has been built and sent to you.
 If your marketing manager needs to ask a follow up question about campaign data, pre-built reports will do no good.

 Business users need to be able to do their own analyses and always get a single, accurate answer.
-Make sure your analytics solution lets users fully explore their data and isn’t just regurgitating the same pre-canned results to everyone.
+Make sure your BI solution lets users fully explore their data and isn’t just regurgitating the same pre-canned results to everyone.

 Ask your BI buyer to look for a vendor offering a search engine that looks through all the underlying raw data, computes results, and then presents charts and numbers based on those real-time calculations.

 #3 How many clicks does it take to create a chart?

 Type “wea” into Google and you’ll immediately get current and forecasted weather conditions for your city, along with a card showing you a picture of sun or clouds.
 This is Google Instant, and it saves 950,000 hours per day by anticipating what you’re looking for and presenting instant results.
 The power of these instant visualizations is why search and speed have become synonymous in the consumer world.
 Yet few BI tools do the same.